ct6502/apple2ts/README.md

-# Apple II Emulator in Typescript
+# Apple II Emulator in Typescript - Chris Torrence, 2022

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).